And try to keep up they did. What else could they do?

 I think human language was to Jesus what this is to the tens of millions of colors detectable to the human eye:

-Jesus trying to write down who he was, what he thought, how he saw us, or what he wanted for us would be like me trying to fart all of Shakespeare.
+Jesus trying to write down who he was, what he thought, how he saw us, or what he wanted for us would be like me trying to belch all of Shakespeare.
 Not possible.
 Doesn’t make sense.
 Seriously wrong tool for the right job.

 Not that Jesus didn’t try his best to … say stuff.
 But as anyone attempting to plumb the depths of Jesus’ mind by reading his words in the New Testament knows, it’s pretty much impossible to ever know what Jesus is actually saying in the New Testament.
 His words read like … I dunno: Yoda as translated by Buddha by way of Hal the Computer who’s gotten stoned.
 Or maybe like a bunch of words are just missing, or something.
 I dunno.
 All I know is that anyone who claims to grasp more than 25% of what Jesus is purported to have said should do themselves a favor and stop talking.